 At the top of the display is a Toolbar.
 The jigsaw piece button at the left is a menu which has options for selecting a picture file, choosing a Pattern or L-System, the number of puzzle pieces, and whether or not the puzzle pieces should be randomly rotated through multiples of 90 degrees when scattered on the table.
 There are also options for configuring the aperiodic patterns and their colours, the table colour, and one for saving the current settings.
-The option to switch animation on or off refers only to the program's creation of patterns and generally should be set "Off".
+The option to switch animation on or off refers only to the program's creation of patterns and must be set "Off" if you want to make jigsaws.
 If animation is "On" the program will show the processes it goes through to build up the different patterns.
-The animation option is included for those who may be interested in such things and in fact the images produced when animation is "On" cannot be used to generate puzzles!
-To generate similar images to use as puzzles, animation must be set to "Off".
+The animation option is included for those who may be interested in such things and the images produced when animation is "On" cannot be used to generate puzzles.
+The "Demo" option will randomly demonstrate some of the pattern creation animations and is rather like a screensaver.

 To the right of the puzzle icon is the photo icon used to start a new game by creating and scattering the current tiles.
 To the right of the photo icon is a wand.
 If you get stuck, clicking on the wand will cause the program to find a piece which fits the largest current chunk of puzzle, and move it to the top left corner of the table.
 From here it can be dragged and joined to its neighbours.
 If you are unable to recognise where the piece fits, a second click on the wand will cause the piece to move to the correct location (though you must click on it to make the join).
 To the right of the wand is a sad smiley icon.
 If you give up on solving the puzzle, a click on the sad smiley will start an animation which will finish the puzzle.
 Right again is a clock which ticks every 5 seconds.
 If puzzles are generated with the tiles randomly rotated, right clicking on a tile will rotate it 90 degrees.
 The brightness of the background image can be altered by clicking it with the middle mouse button.
 This cycles round so just keep clicking!